HazemEzzatHabib/alx-pre_course/0x01-git/README.md

-this readme file for 0x01-git directory
+this new readme file for 0x01-git directory